 - Studios and teaching facilities

-- International/Study Abroad Programs and Academic Tours & Field Trips
+- International/Study Abroad Programs, and Academic Tours and Field Trips

 Endowments for Student Scholarships:

 Endowments can also cover other purposes that may fall outside of these categories or for purposes that matter most to you.